zhangpeisong/peisongzhang.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One paper (coauthor) on nonalcoholic fatty liver disease intelligent diagnosis using multi-scale CNN was accepted by the 19th UIC in 2022.
+One paper (coauthor) on nonalcoholic fatty liver disease intelligent diagnosis using multi-scale CNN was published by the 19th UIC in 2022.